This post was last updated on May 26th, 2022 at 11:14 am.

-NOTE: The following offers our view point on Servant Keeper’s product offering versus IconCMO.
+NOTE: The following offer our viewpoint on Servant Keeper’s product offering versus IconCMO.

 What this means is you can only have the program installed on ‘X’ number of computers.
 To get a comparable Servant Keeper system to IconCMO which has unlimited users, you would need to purchase their largest package, level 3, outlined in red.

 The total cost for this software package is => $1,798.88.
 IconCMO’s average package is $649.00/year, a savings of $1,149.00 over Servant Keeper!
 Worst yet Servant Keeper does not include a church accounting package.
 IconCMO comes with a fund-based accounting system specifically designed for churches.